TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

 at module level).
 It's probably one too many things to think about.
-Developers could also add the filter to a :class:`~logging.NullHandler` attached to their top-level logger, but this would not be invoked if an application developer attached a handler to a lower-level library logger --- so output from that handler would not reflect the intentions of the library developer.
+Developers could also add the filter to a :class:`~logging.NullHandler` attached to their top-level logger, but this would not be invoked if an application developer attached a handler to a lower-level library logger --- so output kutoka that handler would not reflect the intentions of the library developer.

 In Python 3.2 and later, :class:`~logging.LogRecord` creation is done through a